La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > **mi pu re roi klama le zarci**
 > _I went to the market twice._

 Without **pu** the construct **re roi** may mean that once I went to the market but the second time I will be there only in the future.
-These tense particles can be used with a noun after them:
+These time-related particles can be used with a noun after them:

 > **mi klama ti pa roi le jeftu**
 > _I come here once a week._